topcubaba/binance-tradebot/README.md

 If you do your settings well, you can make profit but I don't guarantee anything.

 If you combine it with another algorithm, you can be sure it will work better.

+I'm always improving the algorithm.
+I'm not using this version.
+The version I am using is more advanced version.
 ## Installation

 Install [TA-Lib](https://mrjbq7.github.io/ta-lib/) library.